Police-Data-Accessibility-Project/pdap.io/README.md

 - [Gatsby](https://www.gatsbyjs.org/docs/)
 - [GraphQL](https://graphql.org/code/#javascript)

+### Etiquette

+Make a Pull Request and request approval from Josh Lintag, or Josh Chamberlain. **Head to #copywriting in Slack** if you'd like to collect feedback from the wider group.

+Test your changes **locally first**, if possible.
+Include **screenshots with your PR** if you're changing something visual.

-### Config
+### Background

-This project builds static pages dynamically via the [Gatsby Node API](https://www.gatsbyjs.org/docs/node-apis/).
+We build static pages via the [Gatsby Node API](https://www.gatsbyjs.org/docs/node-apis/).

 Markdown files in the top level `content` directory are sourced via the [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/?=file) plugin and parsed via the [gatsby-transformer-remark](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/?=markd) plugin.
 The content is fed as props to the React templates via [GraphQL page queries](https://www.gatsbyjs.org/docs/page-query/).